aerobatic/markdown-content/blog/2014/07/23/Do it Yourself Social Sharing Buttons.md

 Rather than images, the icons are part of a custom icon font bundle I generated on [Fontello](http://fontello.com/).

 So there you have it, a widget-free set of sharing buttons that don't require any extra JavaScript libs.
-You can see the results down below.
+As an improvement I plan to hook the button click events up with Google Analytics so the action is recorded.
+It won't be a perfect measurement since the visitor could never actually submit the share, but hopefully that is the exception rather than the rule.
+You can see the final product below.
 By all means, feel free to try them out;)

 Happy Coding!